Daniel-KM/Omeka-S-module-EasyAdmin/README.md

 Simply select "Files" in the media list in item form.

+For security, some characters are forbidden in filenames.
+Media-types and extensions are checked according to main settings too.

+To list files in this directory and to delete them, use the file manager, via the link Easy admin in the left sidebar, then tab File manager.

+The base path can be set in main settings.
+By default, only paths inside directory files/ and that are not managed by Omeka are allowed.
+To bypass this limit, an option in the config form allows to use any path inside files/.
+Another option allows to use any other writeable directory update.
+For this one, update the file config.local.php for key "easyadmin_local_path_any".
+**Warning**: there are security implications with this option, so check access rights or use it only temporarily.

 ### Buttons in resource page

 The option can be enabled in main settings.